la-team/light-admin/README.md

-# Light Admin for Rapid Application Development#
+# LightAdmin for Rapid Application Development#

 The primary goal of the project is to speed up application development by bringing pluggable fully operational data management back-end for JPA based applications and to relieve your codebase for more important stuff.